 Christmas morning had arrived and I felt defeated, worthless, hopeless, hollow, and unable to shake the feeling that I was leading us to our doom.

 Everyone had unwrapped the gifts we had under our tree that our family had sent us, our kids purchased, or we had purchased using the gift card.
 It was good.
-I began to realize that my wife and kids were finding joy on that Christmas morning, and it was beginning to find a foothold in me.
+I began to realize that my wife and kids were finding joy on that Christmas morning, and I was beginning to smile as I saw them thoroughly enjoying Christmas.

 What I held in my hand was the best Christmas present I have ever received… ever!